 Nearly 30 years ago, the use of online media for corporate messaging began with assigning website domain names to organizations that many would recognize.
 Xerox, Hewlett-Packard (HP), International Business Machines (IBM), and Intel were among the first named.
 These early adopters set initial standards for corporate websites and later social media campaigns to deliberately communicate their organization’s values, mission, and goals.

-Continue reading Global Social Media Messaging: A Benefit or a Blunder? — Lisa Silva Moore
+Continue reading Social Media: Benefit or Blunder? – Lisa Silva Moore